YehudaGold/context-component/README.md

 ContextComponent provide extendable React class that automatically connect it's state and method's to a context and provide it to his children's. and expose api to easily consume the context by `connect` HOC (similar to react-redux) or by React regular context api method's - `Consumer`, `contextType`, `useContext`.

+To learn more on context - [react context docs](https://reactjs.org/docs/context.html)

 ## Basic usage

 ### Creating ContextComponent